kango97/mj-vim-pack/README.md

 # mjVimPack

-This is Vim Plugin Package for the starter of vim especially for students of Hanyang University.
+This is the Vim Plugin Package for the starter of vim especially for students of Hanyang University.

 ### Vim color Setting